We may receive compensation when you click on links to products from our partners.

 Becoming a Motorcycle Mechanic

-In general, a high school diploma or equivalent credential is all you need to qualify for motorcycle mechanic jobs.
-However, if you want the opportunity to really earn some serious cash and advance higher in the industry, it is recommended that you have some better experience to get started.
-This experience can come from previously working in a shop or through a certified motorcycle technician training school.
+Generally, a high school diploma or its equivalent is sufficient for entry-level positions as a motorcycle mechanic.
+However, if you aim to earn a higher salary and advance in the industry, gaining specialized experience is advisable.
+Such experience can be acquired either through prior work in a shop or by attending a certified motorcycle technician training school.

 Finding Motorcycle Mechanic Jobs